adamdturner/startup/README.md

 JavaScript that takes user input and adds it to the mocked database data.

-JavaScript that reads the login input and displays the user name.
+Username - I used JavaScript to take the username that is typed in the login and displays it on personal and group list pages.
+If no username is input then it defaults to "No username input" for now until authentication is implemented.
+With actual authentication it normally wouldn't allow login if there is no username typed in or if the username/password combo is incorrect.

 JavaScript that mocks your database data and injects it into the DOM.